INM-6/alpaca/doc/index.rst

 **************************************************
-Alpaca - Automated Light-weight Provenance Capture
+Alpaca - Automated Lightweight Provenance Capture
 **************************************************

 Alpaca is a Python package for the capture of provenance information during the